Forgejo Runner installation guide

 can then be installed and run within themyrunner

-container.$ lxc-helpers.sh lxc_container_run forgejo-runners -- sudo --user debian bash $ sudo apt-get install docker.io wget gnupg2 $ wget -O forgejo-runner https://code.forgejo.org/forgejo/runner/releases/download/v4.0.0/forgejo-runner-amd64 ...
+container.$ lxc-helpers.sh lxc_container_run forgejo-runners -- sudo --user debian bash $ sudo apt-get install docker.io wget gnupg2 $ wget -O forgejo-runner https://data.forgejo.org/forgejo/runner/releases/download/v4.0.0/forgejo-runner-amd64 ...

 Warning: LXC containers do not provide a level of security that makes them safe for potentially malicious users to run jobs.
 They provide an excellent isolation for jobs that may accidentally damage the system they run on.